|

 until that evening at Caras Arnen, when I found you sitting in

 your garden, in the cold and dark.
-I had always loved you.
-And,
+I had always loved you and,

 both my heart and my spirit began to heal."